Building with Passport

 Further Reading

-For more on Gitcoin Passport, you can keep browsing this website, or you can join the Passport Developer Telegram (opens in a new tab).
+For more on Passport XYZ, you can keep browsing this website, or you can join the Passport Developer Telegram (opens in a new tab).
 Having completed this tutorial, a great next step would be to try our "Integrating Stamps and Scorers" tutorial where you can learn how to handle individual Stamp data as well as Passport scores.